mgsosna/mattsosna.com/_posts/careers/2021-01-22-Academia-to-DS.md

 * Blah blah blah

 ## What are we working with?
-### What academics are good at
+### Where academics excel
-Academics *are* highly sought-after for data science positions: if you're surviving the challenges of independent research, then you undoubtedly have the ability to _**distill interesting questions from large amounts of information**_, as well as _**the focus and analytical chops**_ to answer those questions.
+If you're surviving the challenges of independent research, then you undoubtedly have:

-Extremely detail-oriented.
-Can plan and execute projects with many moving pieces.

-### What they're not good at
+1. The ability to distill interesting questions from large amounts of information
+2. The analytical chops to answer those questions
+3. Extreme attention to detail
+4. Strong planning and organization
+5. Serious mental fortitude to push through constant failure

+Successful research involves dozens of moving pieces; to collect data for my final thesis chapter, for example, I needed to coordinate between laboratory resources, research groups, building facilities, animal ethics committees, suppliers, and funding sources.
+And that was for relatively simple in-house experiments with fish!
+For the academics doing research abroad, throw in permits, transport, and sometimes even political tension or natural disasters.

+Working on problems no one in the world has answered yet means you need to be creative.
+You need to intelligently improvise when things take a turn, and persevere when your efforts end up failing.
+Understanding the existing literature on your topic, as well as the knowledge gap your work will fill, means mentally storing and processing a tremendous amount of information.

+### Where academics struggle
+The issue is that what's prioritized in academia is often actually a detriment in industry.
+These points of course don't apply to everyone in academia; if one of these don't relate to you, consider yourself ahead of the game.
+But for the rest of us, these are what I consider the biggest holes in academics' skill sets.
+1. Independence != coding as part of a team.
+Standards, etc.
+  - Yes, I get collaboration.
+But this is a step further.
+Literally editing the same code.
+Not necessarily different parts of the same project.
+2. Broad is preferred to deep
 * Speed-accuracy tradeoff.
 10th-decimal place precision at the expense of timeliness.
 * Not just generating knowledge (unless deep in analytics side).
 Can be generating a product.

-* Coding as part of a team
+Broad preferred to deep:

 ## A shift in perspective
 Regardless of where you're aiming on the [analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1/#the-scalpel-versus-the-shovel), it's critical to have **the right mentality**.
 When you're doing projects on your own, you can find that you're really good at whatever you put your mind to.
 That's great.
 But more importantly, you need to think of it this way: